 Chase Sapphire Preferred

 The Chase Sapphire Preferred® Card is currently offering a great sign-on bonus of 60,000 points after you spend $4,000 within the first 3 months of having the card.
 This translates into at least $750 of travel dollars when you redeem using the Chase Ultimate Rewards portal.
 You can get more value by transferring your Ultimate Rewards points out to travel partners, but more on that later.
-There is an annual fee of $95, which is waived during the first year.
+There is an annual fee of $95.

 Per the t&c’s: You’re eligible for the offer on the Chase Sapphire Preferred® Card as long as it’s been 24 months from the last time you received a bonus offer on the card.
 Plus, you most likely NOT to be approved if you’ve applied for 5+ credit cards in the last 24 months.